MicrosoftDocs/common-data-model-and-service/entity-reference/entity-tables/sales.md

 DefaultIdentification|DefaultIdentification field group|SalesInvoice<br>Sequence<br>Product

 ## SalesInvoiceLineCharge (Sales invoice line charge) Entity
-An indirect charge in addition to product pricing and taxes such as freight, insurance etc., that applies to the invoice line.
+An indirect charge in addition to product pricing and taxes, such as freight or insurance, that applies to the invoice line.

 Field | Description
 ---|---